pharo-open-documentation/pharo-wiki/General/Refactorings.md

 </table>

 ```
-1. Seleccionar la seccion del codigo fuente que desea convertir
-en variable temporal.
+1. Select the section of source code you want to convert
+in temporary variable.
 2. Press ⌘T or from the menu, select Source code.
-3. Select extract temp option .
+3. Select extract temp option.
-4. Fill the input of dialog with the name of the variable and press
+4. Fill dialog's input with the name of the variable and press Ok button.
-Ok button.
 ```

-Extraer metodo
+## Extract method

 <table>
 <tr>